KimHyungSub/Robotic-vehicle-software-tutorial/ArduPilot/README.md

 # Modify the code line as follows, which lead to system time wrap after 60 seconds
 time_now_us(4294900000ULL * 1000ULL),
 ```
-Q. What is the purpose of the changed time clock?
+Q. What is the purpose of the changed time clock? <br>
 A. In case of me, it was useful to test <a href="https://ardupilot.org/mavproxy/docs/modules/signing.html" target="_blank">MAVLink 2.0 Packet Signing</a>.